Nigel Farage takes aim at Keir Starmer after migration White Paper announcement - 'He's following Reform!'

 No10's rejection comes after a growing gaggle of left-wing MPs condemned the Prime Minister over his comments.

-John McDonnell, who served alongside Starmer in Jeremy Corbyn's Shadow Cabinet, compared the Prime Minister's speech to Powell's notorious "rivers of blood" speech.
+John McDonnell, who served alongside Starmer in Jeremy Corbyn's Shadow Cabinet, compared the Prime Minister's remarks to Powell's notorious "rivers of blood" speech.

-Powell, who was a popular Tory MP who received a sizeable fringe following for his hardline stance on immigration, imagined a future multicultural Britain where the white population “found themselves made strangers in their own country”.
+Powell, who received a sizeable fringe following for his hardline stance on immigration in the sixties and seventies, imagined a future multicultural Britain where the white population “found themselves made strangers in their own country”.

 McDonnell said: "Talk of an 'island of strangers' shockingly echoes the divisive language of Enoch Powell."